enricostara/eventure/README.md

 # Eventure

-A powerful event-driven framework for simulations, games, and complex systems with comprehensive event tracking, querying, and analysis capabilities.
+A powerful event-driven framework for simulations, games, and complex systems with comprehensive event sourcing, querying, and analysis capabilities.

 ## Features